azukaar/Cosmos-Docs/src/content/docs/guides/other-setups.md

  - First, make sure your hostname is your main domain name
  - Second, set "DNS Provider" to your DNS provider key in the config page (see [here](https://go-acme.github.io/lego/dns/) for the list of supported providers)
  - Finally, setup the variables for your DNS provider.
-Note that you do **not** need to setup LEGO/Certbot manully as it is included, and you do **not** need actual environment variables like with vanilla LEGO, you can simply provide the keys and tokens in the config page form:
+Note that you do **not** need to setup LEGO/Certbot manually as it is included, and you do **not** need actual environment variables like with vanilla LEGO, you can simply provide the keys and tokens in the config page form:

 ![DNS](../../../assets/dns.png)

-Small warning about cloudflare DNS, there are a lot of different values but you do not need all of them.
+Small warning about cloudflare DNS, there are a lot of different values, but you do not need all of them.
 You also need to be careful to use an API key in the KEY field OR a token in the TOKEN field.
 If you exchange them, you will see and error.
 Refer to the docs for more info.

 Once setup, it will automatically renew your certificates every 90 days.

 For  the DNS Challenge to work, you need to use wildcards certificates, check the box "Wildcard Certificate" and make sure your DNS provider supports it.

-**Remember your cosmos hostname needs to be 'mydomain.com"** and not "www.mydomain.com" for example, for the wildcard certificate to work.
+**Remember your cosmos hostname needs to be "mydomain.com"** and not "www.mydomain.com" for example, for the wildcard certificate to work.
 Cosmos will automatically request "*.mydomain.com" and any additional domains you have setup.

 ## Emails